Magal88/Capstone-Statistics-for-Health-Sciences-UBA/README.md

-Capstone Project – Statistics for Health Sciences
+🎓 Capstone Project – Statistics for Health Sciences

 University of Buenos Aires – Institute of Calculus

 This repository contains a Capstone Project analyzing overall survival in pediatric patients with Acute Lymphoblastic Leukemia (ALL) in Argentina.

-Objective:
+🎯 Objective

 Evaluate the prognostic impact of Minimal Residual Disease (MRD) at day 15 in pediatric ALL patients.

-Cohort:
+📊 Data Cohort

-Prospective multicenter study in Argentina (n = 2,096)
+Prospective multicenter study in Argentina (n = 2096)

 Patients treated under the GATLA protocol

-Analyses:
+🔬 Analyses

 Descriptive statistics